GURPS: Reception

+In Issue 38 of Abyss, Dave Nalle commented, "For a system which is so simple in the key areas of character creation and skills, it is interesting that a large portion of the 'Adventuring' book is devoted not to good GMing or to hints on world design, but to detailing a combat system that, while basically simple, is weighed down with a hodge-podge of special rules and exceptions which cover every possibility, but create complexity where it was not really needed."
+Nalle concluded, "GURPS is a promising game in many ways.
+There are some problems and omissions, but the rules are mostly simple and logical ...
+I'm not sure I can recommend GURPS for most experienced role-players, but it might be interesting as a change or for beginning players."

 Marcus L. Rowland reviewed GURPS in 1986 for White Dwarf #83, and stated that "While I can applaud the idea behind the system, I can't really recommend GURPS at its present stage of development.
 In the long run, GURPS and all its supplements may cover more ground than other systems, possibly at less expense, but in the short term there isn't enough support material to run a fully rounded game of any type, apart from gladiatorial combat and medieval adventures."

 Mike Willis reviewed Generic Universal Role Playing System for Adventurer magazine and stated that "The game, as it stands, is [...] rather characterless due mainly to a lack of background detail; doubtless this will eventually be rectified by a succession of 'monster manuals' and 'campaign packs'.
 At a time when the more successful games (MERP, Cthulhu, Paranoia, Pendragon, etc) are rich in atmosphere or have some unusual theme, this lack of flavour could be a serious disadvantage."

 The Games Machine reviewed GURPS and stated that "If the idea of a generic system appeals, or you want a straightforward set of rules with which to run adventures in a setting of your own making, GURPS is worth a look."